Office 365 Video transition to Microsoft Stream details

 Here is the list of feature comparison between Office 365 Video and Stream which should help you determine what’s critical for your organization.

 After we start the initial migration, we will continue to report migration progress as shown in the screen below.
-During this time, all data (including permissions) is copied over from Office Video to Stream.
+During this time, all data (including permissions) is copied over from Microsoft Video to Stream.
 At this point, you can also invite other users in your organization to help review the migrated content after initial migration gets completed.
-We also provide an overview of some common issues which could come up such as incompatible videos between Office Video and Microsoft Stream.
+We also provide an overview of some common issues which could come up such as incompatible videos between Microsoft Video and Microsoft Stream.

 After the initial migration is complete, you can start your verification and by default all migrated content in Stream is read-only for 30 days which you can extend an additional 30 days.
 You cannot make any changes to the migrated content in Stream during this verification stage.
 Only Stream admins and the users you invited will see the migrated content.